gatoona/AWS-Selenium/README.md

 # Testing

-The test script provided shoul run Selenium via a headless Firefox and open google.com and retrieve the page's title.
+The test script provided should run Selenium via a headless Firefox and open google.com and retrieve the page's title.

 ```sh
 $ node selenium-test.js